gdouzwt/blog/_posts/2020-02-15-foundation-test-review.md

 ---

-**Which of the following statements regarding the assertion mechanism of Java is NOT correct?**
+**31.** Which of the following statements regarding the assertion mechanism of Java is NOT correct?

 - [x] Assertions require changes at the JVM level.
   > No change is required in the JVM for supporting assertions.